Enabling Fast Polar SC Decoding with IR-HARQ: IR-HARQ enabled SC Special Nodes

 \subsection{REP-2 Node}

-A REP 2 node can be considered as two REP nodes, one on the even bits which represents the repetition of the encoded $i_{N_v -2}$ and one on the odd bits which corresponds to the repetition of the encoded $i_{N_v -1}$.
-Henceforth, it can be decoded using two repetition nodes:

-The corresponding codeword is the repetition of $i_{N_v -1} $ on the odd bits, the repetition of $i_{N_v -2}$ on the even bits XORed with the \pcfrozen encoded vector.
+\begin{corollary} The information bits in a REP-2 Node can be decoded using : \end{corollary} The corresponding codeword is the repetition of $i_{N_v -1} $ on the odd bits and the repetition of $i_{N_v -2}$ on the even bits XORed with the \pcfrozen encoded vector.
 For $j \in [0,\frac{n}{2}-1]$ this can be represented as:

-The corresponding information bits at stage 0 can be extracted by descending the graph whereby the information bit at location $N_v -1$ at stage $0$ is $i_{N_v -1}$ , and the information bit at location $N_v -2$ at stage $0$ is $i_{N_v -1} \oplus i_{N_v -2}$.
+\begin{proof} A REP 2 node can be considered as two REP nodes, one on the even bits which represents the repetition of the encoded $i_{N_v -2}$ and one on the odd bits which corresponds to the repetition of the encoded $i_{N_v -1}$.
+Hence, since the even and odd bits can be decoded independently, two modified REP nodes can be used. \end{proof}